Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Introduction

-A key component of our algorithms is a subroutine for finding a projection of the mixture to a subspace of dimension independent of the underlying dimension $d$ that still maintains the pairwise separation between at least one pair of components.
+\paragraph{Sum-of-Squares approach to find \emph{spherical} directions} Our key idea to escape these issues is to develop a new approach to find the \emph{spherical} directions in the input Gaussian mixture.
+These are directions $v$ such that $v^{\top} \Sigma_i v \approx \Norm{v}_2^2$.
+For every $\Sigma_i$, there is a $d-f(k)$ dimensional subspace such that all vectors in this subspace are such spherical directions.
+However, note that the set of spherical directions is not a linear subspace but a complicated semi-algebraic set.
+Nevertheless, we show that a natural sum-of-squares relaxation can recover spherical directions and, with some augmentation, also help find a direction that is \emph{not} in such a spherical set.
+We describe our new dimension reduction approach in detail in the technical overview that follows.

+While we focused this discussion on zero-mean mixtures, we note that similar issues arise in recovering directions of separation even in the case of unknown but identical-covariance mixtures, as in our second result.
+Indeed, this is a key difficulty encountered in the prior work~\cite{buhai2023beyond} that dealt with such mixtures.
+It turns out that our dimension reduction subroutine naturally applies and allows us to recover directions of separation even in that setting.

 We believe that this subroutine will likely find more applications in statistical estimation.
 The next section explains the key ideas behind this subroutine and how it applies to clustering mixtures of Gaussians.